Kanaries/photes-io-obsidian-plugin/README.md

 If you have any issues, questions, or feedback, please visit our [support page](https://photes.io/support) or contact us directly at support@photes.io.

 ## License

-This plugin is released under the MIT License.
-For more details, please see the [LICENSE](LICENSE) file.
+2024 Kanaries Data Inc. All rights reserved.

-Thank you for using the Photes IO Obsidian Plugin!
-We hope it enhances your note-taking experience.
+Please see the [LICENSE](LICENSE) file.